USING FLORAL DESIGN TOOLS

 - Waterproof floral tape can be used in many ways.
 You can also use this for holding together bouquets, boutonnieres, and corsages.
 This tape is a little thicker, therefore, more noticeable but easy to use because one side is sticky and no pressure needs to be applied to get it to stay.

 - Clear Floral Tape is mostly used for gridding.
 When you are using a clear glass vase and need to create a shape and keep flowers in place you can create a grid using clear tape.
 Placing the tape on the top of the vase in a grid pattern will create supportive mechanics that you will not be able to see.
 You cannot use floral foam since the container is clear and the clear tape will not show like the green tape.

-Floral wire is another mechanical tool with a few purposes.
-They come in different gages the higher the number the thinner the wire.
-The standard gage ranges from the thickest wire# 16 to 30, the thinnest wire.
+Floral wire is very useful in floral design.
+It comes in different gauge: The higher the number the thinner the wire.
+The standard gauge ranges from the thickest wire, #16 to #30, the thinnest wire.

 - Lengthen the stem: This is mostly for flowers like orchids that come on a very short stem.
 You will need to make the stem longer to put orchids into a bouquet or even make a boutonniere.